SystemJargon/AdGuardHome/README.md

 Various blocklists, allowlists and some other things.

-If you are looking for Pi-hole resources, lists, how-to's, refer to my [Pi-hole repository](https://github.com/lz-eng/pi-hole).
+If you are looking for <b>Pi-hole</b> resources, lists, how-to's, refer to my [Pi-hole repository](https://github.com/lz-eng/pi-hole).

 ----